geodynamics/aspect/doc/sphinx/parameters/Postprocess.md

 &lsquo;particles&rsquo;: A Postprocessor that creates particles that follow the velocity field of the simulation.
 The particles can be generated and propagated in various ways and they can carry a number of constant or time-varying properties.
 The postprocessor can write output positions and properties of all particles at chosen intervals, although this is not mandatory.
 It also allows other parts of the code to query the particles for information.

 &lsquo;point values&rsquo;: A postprocessor that evaluates the solution (i.e., velocity, pressure, temperature, and compositional fields along with other fields that are treated as primary variables) at the end of every time step or after a user-specified time interval at a given set of points and then writes this data into the file <point\_values.txt> in the output directory.
-The points at which the solution should be evaluated are specified in the section \texttt{Postprocess/Point values} in the input file.
+The points at which the solution should be evaluated are specified in the section `Postprocess/Point values` in the input file.

 In the output file, data is organized as (i) time, (ii) the 2 or 3 coordinates of the evaluation points, and (iii) followed by the values of the solution vector at this point.
 The time is provided in seconds or, if the global &ldquo;Use years in output instead of seconds&rdquo; parameter is set, in years.
 In the latter case, the velocity is also converted to meters/year, instead of meters/second.